merc-devel/merc/README.md

  * Unicode case-mapping, e.g. the channel name `#straße` is mapped to `#STRASSE`.

+ * Unicode nickname support.

- * ... and hopefully more to come.
+ * ... and hopefully more things to come!

+# Running

+ 1. Install all the required dependencies:

+        pip3 install -r requirements.txt

+ 2. Run the server.

+        python3 -m merc